 If you do have any further questions you can contact us at email@example.com

-The Greenwich Secondary Transfer Booklet provides the number of applications made for September 2020 in each band.
-This information can be found on the Stationers’ Crown Woods Academy page.
-However, this should only be used as a guide as this can vary year-on-year depending on the number of applications received.
+The Greenwich Secondary Transfer Booklet provides the number of applications made for September 2021 in each band.
+This should only be used as a guide as this can vary year-on-year depending on the number of applications received.

 You can apply for schools in any area, but if you live in Royal Greenwich you need to make your application through them.
 If you live in another borough, you need to make your application through your home authority even if you would like to apply for a place in a Royal Greenwich school.

 Academies are all-ability, state-funded schools established and managed by a sponsor.
 The sponsor seeks to make a complete break with cultures of low aspiration currently affecting too many schools and communities.

 Academies are set up with the backing of the Local Authority and, whilst the Academy is not maintained by the Local Authority, collaboration still exists.

 Academies are bound by the same Admissions Code, SEND Code of Practice and exclusions guidance as all other state-funded schools.

 Leigh Academies Trust is a non-profit making charitable company limited by guarantee, based in Strood, Medway.
 The Trust exists to support and assist schools to build upon their existing strengths and to help them achieve rapid educational transformation.
 It has significant experience in running schools, and today includes both sponsored academies and schools which have chosen to convert to Academy status.

 The Trust was formed in 2008 with the linking of the Leigh Technology Academy and Longfield Academy under one governing body.
 It encompasses 15,000 students between the ages of 2 and 19 in twenty three primary, secondary and special academies including one all-through and one grammar school.
 Find out more about LATs mission and values.